uncommonhacks/guide/README.md

 but it’s important that you have energy for the entire event and don’t burn out.
 You *should* take some time to get a decent night’s sleep.

-At Uncommon Hacks, we’ll have a large room with air mattresses for sleeping.
+At Uncommon Hacks, we’ll have a large room for sleeping.
 We’ll also have earplugs (highly recommended), and would recommend you bring a sleeping bag and/or blanket.